peteash10/bunminster.uk/pages/rabbit_food.md

 Grass is the purest of rabbit food.
 Unfortunately you need a whole meadow to satisfy a pack of rabbits, which is why we buy dry hay, but any grass is better than no grass.

 Our lawnmower is a sad, lonely thing, covered in cobwebs.
 The rabbits mow the lawn these days.
 Sometimes they eat it too hard and we have to pen off an area to recover, but we like to let them graze for at least half an hour.
-In the summer we move the office into the garden and they're out on it all day!
+In the summer we move the home office into the garden so they can out on it all day!

 A good trick is to cut long grass from the local nature reserve to bring home, though make sure you rinse all the dog wee off first!

 Be wary of pesticides and lawn treatments.
 If you must use them, check if "pet friendly" includes rabbits and consider keeping them off the lawn for a few weeks.
 If you're gathering grass from parks and such, find areas that don't use chemicals.
 (Our local park has wildflower areas away from the sports pitches, for example.)

+*Rabbits should be supervised when outside of their secure area.
+It only takes a few minutes for a fox or dog to jump a fence.
+We've never had trouble with cats, but our buns are quite large.
+Also suburban cats are idiots - countyside cats probably aren't.
+But a human sitting near the rabbits will keep the safe.*

 ## Readigrass